typpo/blog/source/_posts/2013-08-05-how-to-discover-an-asteroid-as-a-software-engineer.markdown

 I'm a computer scientist.
 I have incredible opportunities to work on fun and interesting problems.

-Sometimes, that isn't always enough.
-I've never felt like I had the math, physics, and embedded hardware background to pursue space, one of my biggest interest since I was a kid.
+For some reason, that wasn't always enough.
+I've never felt like I had the math, physics, and embedded hardware background to pursue space, one of my biggest interests since I was a kid.
 And like any recent grad, I've been soul-searching for what I want to do in the long term.

 A year ago, I set aside my doubts and started to innovate in the space industry as a complete outsider.
 This post details one of these projects that was reasonably successful.